 From Sashimi to Tsukemono

-- Sashimi: extremely fresh fish cut in thin slices and served raw.
+- Sashimi: extremely fresh fish cut into thin slices and served raw.
 Usually served with soy sauce, wasabi and ginger.
-Commonly used fish include tuna, salmon and mackerel but also done out of squid and others.
+Commonly used fish include tuna, salmon, and mackerel but also done out of squid and others.

 - Suimono and Shirumono: are Japan’s soups and stews.
-Ranging from the world famous Miso soup a delight to all vegetarians to Zoni which contains chicken and its traditionally eaten in New Year’s day.
+Ranging from the world famous Miso soup a delight to all vegetarians to Zoni which contains chicken and it is traditionally eaten in New Year’s day.

 - Agemono: these are the deep fried dishes.
-Everybody has eaten or at least heard of Tempura which refers to a the specific batter used when deep frying.
-Koroke are delicious mashed potatoes balls filled with meat and deep fried.
+Everybody has eaten or at least heard of Tempura which refers to a specific batter used when deep frying.
+Koroke are delicious mashed potatoes balls filled with meat and deep-fried.

 - Tsukemono: are Japanese preserved vegetables (usually pickled in salt, brine or a bed of rice bran.
 They serve as side dishes or snacks and are also used as a garnish for the plates.

 This is just a glimpse into Japanese cuisine, for the culinary arts have been polished for centuries in Japan.
-We will delve deeper into the the vast and flavorful world that the nation of the Rising Sun has to offer.
-Go out and enjoy some Asian food and put your food knowledge into use.
+We will delve deeper into the vast and flavorful world that the nation of the Rising Sun has to offer.
+Go out and enjoy some Japanese food and put your food knowledge to use.